A prepaid mobile phone plan offers an easy and affordable way to take control of your phone usage.

 Why would I choose a prepaid plan?

-The key benefit of a prepaid plan is that it fully allows you to control your mobile spending, because you can only use up to the quantity of calls, texts or data that you have already paid for.
+The key benefit of a prepaid plan is that it fully allows you to control your mobile spending.
+That's because you can only use up to the quantity of calls, texts or data that you have already paid for.
 If you want more service then you'll have to pay more, but you'll never be hit with an unexpected bill, because you're paying for your service upfront.

 The other benefit that prepaid plans offer is that your commitment to a given provider is defined by the length of your prepaid plan, which is typically a month.
 If you see a better deal, or you're unhappy with the service being offered, it's easy to jump to a new carrier while retaining your existing mobile number.
 For a comprehensive run-through on retaining your mobile number when changing mobile providers, check out our guide on how to port your mobile number.